rweichler/lua_nurbs/README.md

 ### Point manipulation mode

 This is off by default.
-Square should be gray.

-All of the points should be highlighted white, and one of them should be highlighted green.
+All of the points should be highlighted white (instead of gray), and one of them should be highlighted green.

 Use `wasd` and `rf` to move the point around in 3D space.
 Use the arrow keys to change the highlighted point.